samjulien/blog/_posts/2018-08-08-continuous-deployment-pipelines-and-open-source-node-js-web-apps.markdown

 # move into the project root
 cd node-cd

-# start it as a NPM project
+# start it as an NPM project
 npm init -y
 ```